spdk/spdk/doc/applications.md

 includes primarily NVMe and IOAT devices.
 Also, the VFIO and UIO kernel modules are not required in this mode.

-### PCI address blacklist and whitelist {#cmd_arg_pci_blacklist_whitelist}
+### PCI address blocked and allowed lists {#cmd_arg_pci_blocked_allowed}

-If blacklist is used, then all devices with the provided PCI address will be ignored.
-If a whitelist is used, only whitelisted devices will be probed.
+If blocked list is used, then all devices with the provided PCI address will be ignored.
+If an allowed list is used, only allowed devices will be probed.
-`-B` or `-W` can be used more than once, but cannot be mixed together.
-That is, `-B` and `-W` cannot be used at the same time.
+`-B` or `-A` can be used more than once, but cannot be mixed together.
+That is, `-B` and `-A` cannot be used at the same time.

 ### Unlink hugepage files after initialization {#cmd_arg_huge_unlink}